Related ToolsJetbrains Ai AssistantGithub CopilotClaudeCursor

 Autonomous AgentJunie + Claude AgentCopilot Agent (preview)

-Model ChoiceMultiple (GPT-5, Claude 4.5)GPT-4 Turbo only
+Model ChoiceGPT-5, Claude 4.5, localGPT-4 Turbo only

-PerformanceVariable (slower on large projects)Consistent, fast
+PerformanceSlower on large projectsConsistent, fast

-My take: If you live in JetBrains IDEs and work primarily with Java/Kotlin, JetBrains AI Assistant wins.
-The IDE integration is genuinely better — it feels native rather than bolted on.
-But for everyone else, Copilot’s $10/month delivers more consistent value with fewer rough edges.
+Assessment: If you live in JetBrains IDEs and work primarily with Java/Kotlin, JetBrains AI Assistant wins - the IDE integration feels native rather than bolted on.
+For everyone else, Copilot’s $10 per month delivers more consistent value with fewer rough edges.
+Many developers run both - Copilot for general work, JetBrains AI for IntelliJ projects where the deeper integration pays dividends.

 Getting Started: Setup Guide